chevere/docs/packages/workflow.md

 ### With Asynchronous jobs

-A asynchronous job runs non-blocking, in parallel.
+A asynchronous job runs in paraller, non-blocking.
 Use function `async` to create an asynchronous job.

 In the example below a Workflow describes an image creation procedure for multiple image sizes.